 Thank you to our donors!

 Because of your generosity, we have surpassed our goal of $10,000 and raised $13,000 to help relaunch the Ending the Silence program for schools around the Bay Area community!
 This is truly a dream come true, and we are so grateful.
-This has served as a reminder to us all of the power and beauty of coming together as one Community.
+We are once again reminded of the power and strength of our Community.

 The Community Photobooth's 3rd annual Photoshoot Fundraiser will be honoring Suicide Prevention Month this September 2022.

 The original message from Charlotte Rosario (Founder and Executive Director)...